MatthiasHeim/MetX-promping-tool/EXPANSION_PLAN.md

 > *(After receiving the JSON and successfully calling the Meteomatics frontend API)*

 > **Metax Assistant:** "All set!
 Your new dashboard is ready and has been loaded.
 You can ask me to make changes, like adding new layers or changing the location."

+**Enhanced Location Processing Example:**

+> **User:** "I want a dashboard for a wind farm in Northern Germany"

+> **Metax Assistant:** "I'll create a dashboard optimized for wind farm operations in Northern Germany.
+Processing both the weather layers and the specific location..." *(Parallel processing of layer generation and location extraction)*

+> **Metax Assistant:** "Your dashboard is ready!
+I've focused on Northern Germany with wind-specific layers including wind speed, direction, and turbulence data.
+The viewport is optimized for the region you specified."